Michael W. Quick (USC Provost, 2015-2019)

-From June 2005 to August 2010, USC President C. L. Max Nikias served as USC’s provost and chief academic officer, during which time he was charged with accelerating the academic momentum that USC had experienced in recent years.
+From June 2005 to August 2010, USC President C. L. Max Nikias served as USC’s provost and chief academic officer, during which time he was charged with accelerating the academic momentum that USC had experienced in previous years.
 He was instrumental in bringing USC trustee Steven Spielberg’s Shoah Foundation Institute and its vast video archive of 55,000 testimonies of Holocaust survivors to USC.
 Dr. Nikias also established the university’s Edward R. Roybal Institute on Aging, Stevens Center for Innovation, U.S.-China Institute, and Levan Institute for Humanities and Ethics.
 He launched Visions and Voices, USC’s acclaimed campus-wide arts and humanities initiative, as well as a grant program to advance scholarship in the humanities and social sciences.
 Dr. Nikias spearheaded the integration of the Keck School of Medicine of USC’s faculty practice plans, oversaw the transfer of University Hospital and USC Norris Cancer Hospital from Tenet Healthcare Corporation to the university, and recruited a new leadership team for USC’s medical enterprise.

 C. L. Max Nikias became the eleventh president of the University of Southern California on August 3, 2010.

 Lloyd Armstrong (USC Provost, 1993 – 2005)

 Lloyd Armstrong is the recipient of USC’s highest honor, the Presidential Medallion.
 USC’s provost emeritus, he served as the university’s chief academic officer from 1993 to 2005.
-During that time, he was the driving force behind USC’s dramatic rise in various national rankings over the past decade.
-His accomplishments include the overhaul of the core undergraduate curriculum and the university’s student-recruitment program, as well as the creation and implementation of the 1994 Strategic Plan and its 1998 update – all of which have transformed USC into one of the most selective universities in the country.
+During that time, he was the driving force behind USC’s dramatic rise in various national rankings.
+His accomplishments include the overhaul of the core undergraduate curriculum and the university’s student-recruitment program, as well as the creation and implementation of the 1994 Strategic Plan and its 1998 update – all of which helped transform USC into one of the most selective universities in the country.
 A physicist who earned his Ph.D. from UC Berkeley before becoming dean of the School of Arts and Sciences at Johns Hopkins University, Dr. Armstrong joined the Rossier School’s Pullias Center for Higher Education as an affiliated professor focusing on issues of university leadership, knowledge production and change.

 Cornelius J. Pings (USC Provost, 1981 – 1993)